-(a) Changing a wheel or a bicycle anywhere other than to the rear of the group or off the road to the right team support vehicle shall be immediately moved to the end of the convoy: Rider:
+(a) Changing a wheel or a bicycle anywhere other than to the rear of the group or off the road to the right team support vehicle shall be immediately moved to the end of the convoy:

+Rider:

-1st offense: warning
+1st offense:

-2nd offense: 30 seconds penalty
+2nd offense:

+3rd offense:

-3rd offense: 4th offense: 1 minute penalty disqualification
+4th offense:

-(b) Boarding a team's support vehicle after having dropped out of the race: Team Manager or other team representative: \$15.
+(b) Boarding a team's support vehicle after having dropped out of the race.
+Team Manager or other team representative: \$15.